-Social Welfare Theory: Policy Implications: Read Less [-]

-SOC WEL 295 Writing and Publication Seminar 2 Units

-The goal of this seminar is to help doctoral students improve project conceptualization skills, academic writing abilities, and professional productivity.
+Social Welfare Theory: Policy Implications: Read Less [-] SOC WEL 295 Writing and Publication Seminar 2 Units Terms offered: Fall 2023, Fall 2022, Spring 2022 The goal of this seminar is to help doctoral students improve project conceptualization skills, academic writing abilities, and professional productivity.
 Resources on thinking clearly, writing well, and writing often will be provided.
 Students will submit papers for group review, and provide constructive feedback on other student papers.
 Students will discuss specific topics selected by the class, and review two draft student papers.
 Papers can include (a) statement of specific aims, outlines, and other beginning tools, (b) major sections of proposals (for grants, fellowships, dissertations), and (c) major sections of a new research product (publishable article or dissertation).
 A "major section" may be an introduction or a method section.

-Writing and Publication Seminar: Read More [+]
+Writing and Publication Seminar: Read More [+] Rules & Requirements Repeat rules: Course may be repeated for credit without restriction.
+Hours & Format Fall and/or spring: 15 weeks - 2 hours of seminar per week Additional Details Subject/Course Level: Social Welfare/Graduate Grading: Letter grade.